MoonWalker440/Music-Megathread/README.md

 - [Beat On](https://github.com/jaylex32/BeatOn/) - The ultimate GUI for D-Fi designed to enrich your Download experience with Deezer and Qobuz

-- [Murglar](https://github.com/badmannersteam/murglar-downloads/) - Music player and downloader from Deezer, SoundCloud, VKontakte and Yandex Music

 - [Spotiloader](https://github.com/jabedzaman/spotiloader) - Android Client to download music from spotify, youtube, etc.

 - [Soggfy](https://github.com/Rafiuth/Soggfy) - A music downloader mod for the Windows Spotify client

-- [SongTube](https://github.com/SongTube/SongTube-App) - A new beautiful and fast application made in Flutter, it supports an almost full original experience, with many features music oriented features, including a full music player.

 - [finamp](https://github.com/jmshrv/finamp) - A Jellyfin music client for mobile.